-CHWs are required to document the dates and time/duration of services provided to Blue Shield Promise Members.
+CHWs are required to document the dates and time/duration of services provided to Blue Shield Promise members.
 Documentation should also reflect information on the nature of the service provided and support the length of time spent with the patient that day.
 Documentation must be accessible to the Supervising Provider upon their request.
-Documentation should be integrated into the Member's medical record and available for encounter data reporting.
-CHW's National Provider Identifier (NPI) number should be included in the documentation.
+Documentation should be integrated into the member's medical record and available for encounter data reporting.
 Documentation must be made available to Blue Shield Promise upon request.